Lost Earnings Calculator

 How much is the VCP submission fee?
 As of my last knowledge update in September 2021, the VCP (Voluntary Correction Program) submission fee depends on the assets in the plan.
 The fee schedule can be found on the IRS website.

-See also Tuxedo Size Calculator
+See also 10 Percent Increase Calculator

 What are the changes to VFCP?
 Changes to the Voluntary Fiduciary Correction Program can occur over time, so it’s best to refer to the Department of Labor’s official website for the most up-to-date information.